 The Mutanda Lake Resort packed us a hearty lunch and there was no way we could eat it all.
 We ended up sharing the extra food with our guide, the rangers, and our porters.
 We'd heard that they don't always have food with them and everyone was definitely grateful for the snacks and sandwiches that we shared.

-Fortified by lunch, we continued our hike out of the impenetrable forest.
-Just like our fellow guest at Mutanda Lake Resort had predicted the previous day, we did have to ford a few small streams to get to the mountain gorillas and back.
+Fortified by lunch, we continued our hike out of the Bwindi Impenetrable Forest.
+Just like our fellow guest at Mutanda Lake Resort had predicted the previous day, we did have to ford a few small streams to track the mountain gorillas and get back.
 Once again, we were thankful to our porters for making sure we didn't end up face first in the water!

-Thankful for a Helping Hand On Our Mountain Gorilla Trek
+Thankful for a Helping Hand While Tracking Mountain Gorillas

 The return hike was less technically challenging (it was easier to find good footing) but it was definitely more strenuous since the final hour or so was a steep uphill grade.
 I was super thankful to Godfrey.
 Every time I got winded or there was a tricky patch on the trail, he grabbed my hand and led me onwards and always with an encouraging smile on his face.
 Best.
 Porter.
 Ever.